Cerveza Presidente: Gringo Beer With a Doubly Dark Past

-Beer and politics tend to make strange bedfellows, no Caribbean brew embodying this more than the Dominican Republic’s beloved Cerveza Presidente.
+Beer and politics tend to make strange bedfellows.
+No Caribbean brew embodyies this more than the Dominican Republic’s beloved Cerveza Presidente.

 Cerveza Presidente Origins

 The beer’s origins date back to 1929.
 That was when an American businessman named Charles Wanzer decided it’d be a good idea for the Dominican Republic to have its own local beer.
 Wanzer, together with a handful of other investors, founded a brewery in Santiago in 1935.
-And Cerveza Presidente was born.
+It was there that Cerveza Presidente was born.

 This initial “gringo” cerveza didn’t fare too well, though.
 The problem: it was dark.
-And presumably not as tasty or refreshing as the Presidente so many of us love today.
+It was presumably also not as tasty or refreshing as the Presidente so many of us love today.
 It wasn’t until the 1960s that Presidente in its current light pilsner form came into being.

-The dark side of Presidente’s past isn’t limited to its initial version either.
+The dark side of Presidente’s past, though, isn’t limited to the color of its initial version…

 Like anyone attempting to do business in the DR between 1930 and 1961, Wanzer was smart enough to tie his product in some significant way to one man.
-That man, of course, was El Generalissimo Rafael Trujillo.
+That man: El Generalissimo Rafael Trujillo.

 Indeed, Wanzer named his beer Presidente to honor the country’s head of state at the time.
-Trujillo would maintain absolute control of the Dominican Republic, officially and unofficially, for the next 30 years.
-Finally, he was assassinated in 1961 after amassing as nefarious a tyrannical legacy as any to have ever existed in the Caribbean basin… Ever.
+Trujillo maintained absolute control of the Dominican Republic (officially and unofficially) for 30 years.
+This was a very dark time in the DR’s history.
+Throughout his three-decade reign, Trujillo amassed as nefarious a tyrannical legacy as any to have ever existed in the Caribbean basin… Ever.

 A lighter, fresher Caribbean beer

-Produced today by Cervecería Nacional Dominicana (CND), Presidente long ago shed its dark color and even darker political past.
-Aiding it to grow in popularity throughout the region, and elsewhere across the globe.
-Right in line with the DR’s emergence as one of the top travel destinations in the region.
+Produced today by Cervecería Nacional Dominicana (CND), Presidente shed its dark color and even darker political ties long ago.
+It’s grown in popularity throughout the region, and elsewhere across the globe right in line with the DR’s emergence as one of the top travel destinations in the region.

 Like all of the best-known Caribbean brews, Presidente doesn’t do much for beer aficionados.
 There’s not much robustness or bold flavor excitement here.
-But what you can find is a solidly refreshing 5% ABV that’s perfecto en la playa.
+What you get and most enjoy, though, is a solidly refreshing 5% ABV that’s perfecto en la playa.